leukeleu/startproject/README.md

-# Startproject
+# Cast

-Startproject is a starting point for creating websites with Django Fiber.
+Cast is a starting point for creating websites with Django Fiber.

 ## Using: